 Plenty of Water

-If your kitty isn’t drinking enough water, their digestive tract is likely working harder than it should be (and they may be at risk of other health problems, such as kidney stones or urinary tract infections).
+If your kitty isn’t drinking enough water, their digestive tract is likely working harder than it should be (and they may be at risk of other health problems, such as kidney stones, or urinary tract infections or bladder stones in cats).
 Making sure your cat drinks plenty of water is a great way to optimize their overall health, and prevent hairballs.

 Cats have evolved as desert animals, and often, they don’t drink enough water on their own.
 This is why it’s up to us as cat parents to make it easy for them.
 Here are some tips to help increase your kitty’s water intake: